-Justice has exhibited installations and illustrations that join the discourse of mental illness, feminism, and self-healing.
+Justice has exhibited installations and illustrations that join the discourse of mental and chronic illness, feminism, and healing from trauma.
 She exhibited her earliest installation work in The Sustenance Rite (2017), curated as part of the 5-circuit exhibition series Take Care.
 In 2018, she showed her next installation at “MENTAL HEALTH”, as part of the White House Studio Project's In Space program, conceived of by Sandra J. Manilla and co-produced with Stephanie Avery, Leone McComas, and Nathaniel Addison.
 This exhibition was funded through the Toronto Arts Council and the Ontario Arts Council, and led to her participation as an exhibiting artist speaker at a community roundtable in partnership with the Artists’ Health Alliance.

 2013 - 2018